plotly/plotly.github.io/_posts/2015-04-23-how-to-make-a-boxplot.md

 ---
 layout: single
-title: Make a Box Plot
+title: Make a Box Plot in Plotly 1.0
 subtitle: A Step by Step Guide to Making a Box Plot
 permalink: /plotly1/make-a-box-plot/
 imageurl: /static/images/how-to-make-a-boxplot/thum-how-to-make-a-boxplot.png